DavyJ0nes/hrbrmstr/README.md

-# hrbrmaster
+# hrbrmstr

 ## Description

-hrbrmster (Harbour Master) is a CLI tool to get information about Docker Image Tags from Docker Hub.
+hrbrmstr (Harbour Master) is a CLI tool to get information about Docker Image Tags from Docker Hub.

 It's a prety basic implementation and the motivation behind it was mainly to explore Golang more.